 Planning past the first session matches your funnel to your buyer's decision making process.
 It means aligning your in-product experiences, email campaigns and sales/customer success outreach to reinforce the user's success path.”

-There’s far more to user onboarding than just driving users through a series of predetermined key actions, and it’s something we’ve learned well at Appcues.
+There’s far more to implementing user onboarding best practices than just driving users through a series of predetermined key actions, and it’s something we’ve learned well at Appcues.
 All your various business goals need to align and culminate during user onboarding.

 There’s No Silver Bullet to User Onboarding